In this article

 With Pablo, you can create beautiful images for your social media posts in under 30 secs.

-However, it’s so fast and simple that even Photoshop power users can appreciate!
+However, it’s so fast and simple that even Photoshop power users can appreciate it!

 Now everyone can create their very own motivational quote pictures or illustrate marketing stats!